alexpinel/Dot/README.md

 ### How does it work?

 Dot is built with Electron JS, but its main functionalities come from a bundled install of Python that contains all libraries and necessary files.
-A multitude of libraries are used to make everything work, but perhaps the most important to be aware of are: llama-cpp to run the LLM, FAISS to create local vector stores, and Langchain & Huggingface to setup the conversation chains and embedding process.
+A multitude of libraries are used to make everything work, but perhaps the most important to be aware of are: llama.cpp to run the LLM, FAISS to create local vector stores, and Langchain & Huggingface to setup the conversation chains and embedding process.

 ### Install